 Funds raised will be channelled Club Rainbow's online fundraising campaign (Double Your GIFT to children with chronic illnesses and their families DoubleYourGift), so that it is eligible for a dollar-for-dollar matching grant from Toteboard.

 About The Charity

 Club Rainbow (Singapore) was set up in 1992 to provide a range of comprehensive support services for the families of children who suffer from major chronic and potentially life threatening illnesses.
-By working closely with KKH, NUH and SGH, Club Rainbow presently helps close to 1200 children and their families.
+By working closely with KKH, NUH and SGH, Club Rainbow presently helps more than 1200 children and their families.

 Children in Club Rainbow range from newborn babies to youths up to the age of 20.
 They require frequent visits to hospitals for treatment, complicated therapy and long-term medication.
 On the recommendation of their respective doctors, these children are referred to Club Rainbow for follow up support.
 With over 85% of children surviving into adulthood, Club Rainbow aims to develop them into empowered independent individuals, and active contributors of the society.